Case Study: Emergency Mosquito Control In California

 Emergency Response Mosquito Control Preparation

-As we look toward 2024, the need for comprehensive emergency response planning has never been more critical.
+The need for comprehensive emergency response planning has never been more critical.
 In an era marked by increasingly unpredictable natural disasters, from hurricanes and major flooding events to wildfires, preparedness has become the cornerstone of successful emergency response.
 For example, after a landfalling hurricane, mosquito populations can skyrocket due to extensive standing water left from flooding and warm temperatures.
 The planning process can be complex and must be tailored to the unique needs, budget, and location of the state or municipality to ensure government leaders can initiate a well-coordinated response when emergencies arise.

 Early Stages of Emergency Planning